Introduction to DevOps Lifecycle

 The deployment process is automated by Spinnaker, AWS CodePipeline, and GitLab CI/CD.
 It enables organizations to release more reliable software.

-You now have a comprehensive understanding of all the phases of the DevOps Lifecycle and the tools that are associated with them.
+You now have a comprehensive understanding of DevOps Lifecycle and phases also the tools that are associated with them.
 In the next section, we will explore strategies mainly aimed at managing costs at each stage of the DevOps lifecycle.
 These strategies will provide valuable insights.
 Moreover, you can gain practical guidance to optimize costs in your DevOps practices.

 So, let's delve into the cost management strategy throughout the stages of the DevOps lifecycle.